Blue-Pendrive/blue-pendrive/README.md

   <div align="left">

-⟡ This account is just for Pony Town.
+⟡ This account was made only for Pony Town.

 ⟡ You can boop, kiss or cuddle w/me at any time, really!! (but please understand that if someone is already doing that, ask them first if they're comfortable enough to cuddle with you too.)